zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/storing-embeddings-in-a-vector-database.md

 description: Store embeddings in a vector database for efficient retrieval.
 ---

-# Storing Embeddings in a Vector Database2
+# Storing Embeddings in a Vector Database

+I am a hamster

 The process of generating the embeddings doesn't take too long, especially if the machine on which the step is running has a GPU, but it's still not something